Easy Stuffed Bell Peppers That Actually Hold Together (and Taste Like Dinner, Not a Chore)

 The Quick Rundown

-• Stuffed Bell Peppers, in a sentence: Bell peppers stuffed with a savory beef-and-rice filling, finished with melted cheese and a spoonable tomato pan sauce.
+• Stuffed Bell Peppers, in a sentence: Bell peppers loaded with a meat-and-rice filling and topped with cheese and a saucy tomato mix.

-• Why it works: A quick par-bake softens the peppers, the filling is pre-cooked so it’s never underdone, and foil keeps everything juicy.
+• Why it works: To keep the peppers tender, a quick par bake is done, the filling is pre-cooked so it isn’t ever underdone, and the foil keeps everything nice and juicy.

-• Key tips: Don’t overpack the peppers; leave a little breathing room for the rice to expand.
-Add a splash of water or broth to the pan so the bottoms don’t dry out.
+• Key tips: When packing the peppers leave a bit of space to allow the rice some room to expand.
+Also add a splash of water or broth to the pan to keep the bottoms from drying out.

-• Best make-ahead move: Make the filling up to 3 days ahead; stuffing and baking is then basically assembly.
+• Best make-ahead move: You can make the filling up to 3 days in advance; stuffing and baking is then just assembly.

 Ingredients

-Stuffed peppers are accommodating, though there are nitty gritty details that are important.
-Select peppers that can stand on their own (the squat, four-lobed ones tend to be the most compliant).
-For the filling I enjoy a meat and rice base that is moist enough to spoon, but not soupy.
-Tomato paste is essential here; it adds depth to the filling without making it watery.
+Stuffed peppers can be easy, but there are small details that can be important.
+Pick peppers that can stand on their own (the short, four lobed ones tend to be the most compliant).
+For the filling I like a meat and rice base that is moist enough to be spooned, but not soupy.
+Tomato paste is key here; it adds depth to the filling without making it watery.

-• Bell peppers: 6 medium (any color).
-Red/yellow/orange are sweeter; green is more bitter and “peppery” in a good, blunt way.
+• Bell peppers: 6 medium-sized (any color).
+Red, yellow, or orange are sweeter; green is a little more bitter and “peppery” in a good way.

-• Cooked rice: 2 cups, cooked and cooled slightly.
-White, brown, jasmine, basmati: whatever you’ve got.
-(Cold leftover rice is weirdly perfect.)
+• Cooked rice: 2 cups of cooked white, brown, jasmine, or basmati rice, cooled slightly (Cold leftover rice is oddly perfect).

 • Onion: 1 medium, diced.
 Adds sweetness and body.

 • Tomato paste: 2 tbsp.
-Concentration and a faint caramel note if you cook it for a minute.
+Concentration and a slight caramel hint if cooked for a minute.

 • Diced tomatoes: 1 can (14.5 oz), with juices.
-This becomes part of the pan sauce too.
+This goes into the pan sauce as well.

 • Worcestershire sauce: 1 tbsp.
-The “why does this taste grown-up?” ingredient.
+The “what makes this taste grown up?” ingredient.

-• Italian seasoning: 1 tsp (or a mix of dried oregano + basil).
+• Italian seasoning: 1 teaspoon (or a combination of dried oregano and basil).

-• Smoked paprika: 1/2 tsp (optional but highly recommended for a subtle, cozy smokiness).
+• Smoked paprika: 1/2 teaspoon (optional, but we recommend it for a subtle and cozy smokiness).

 • Salt and black pepper: Season in layers.

-• Cheese: 1 to 1 1/2 cups shredded (mozzarella for melt, cheddar for punch, Monterey Jack for a middle path).
+• Cheese: 1 to 1 1/2 cups of shredded cheese, mozzarella for melting, cheddar for flavor, and for middle ground add Monterey Jack.

 • Olive oil: 1 tbsp for sautéing.